Guilty Conscience (song)

-"Guilty Conscience" is a song by American rapper Eminem, featuring American hip hop producer Dr. Dre.
-It was released as the third and final single from Eminem's The Slim Shady LP (1999).
+"Guilty Conscience" is a song written, produced, and performed by American rapper Eminem featuring fellow American rapper Dr. Dre.
+It was released as the third and final single from the former's The Slim Shady LP (1999).
 It was also released on his 2005 greatest hits album Curtain Call: The Hits.

+Eminem's 2024 album The Death of Slim Shady (Coup de Grâce) features a sequel to the song called "Guilty Conscience 2".
+Unlike the original song, the sequel is a solo track and does not feature Dr. Dre, instead involving a battle between Eminem and his alter ego Slim Shady.

 Background

 The concept for "Guilty Conscience" first arose whilst Dr. Dre and Eminem were at the gym together and discussing potential song ideas.
 Dr. Dre proposed a collaboration between the two called "Night 'n' Day", in which Dr. Dre would state various lyrics and Eminem would respond with the exact opposite sentiments.
 Eminem began writing the song upon returning home that evening.
 Mark Avery, an announcer from a talent agency, was hired to voice the narrator; after Eminem explained to Avery what he wanted him to say, the rest of the song was constructed around his parts.

+The song contains a humorous reference to an occasion in which Dr. Dre assaulted Dee Barnes.
+Having only known Dr. Dre for a few days, Eminem was anxious about how he would react to such a line, and to his relief, Dr. Dre "fell out of his chair laughing" upon hearing the lyric.

+The song contains a sample from the Ronald Stein song "Pigs Go Home" from the soundtrack to the film Getting Straight.

+Eminem would later bring up the song in "The Way I Am", in which he raps: "And, 'Oh, it's his lyrical content / The song 'Guilty Conscience' has gotten such rotten responses'".

 Critical reception

-Allmusic highlighted this song on LP.
-David Browne noted that Eminem's "coldly-calculated-to-offend alter ego considers date rape".
+AllMusic highlighted this song on LP.
+Writing for Entertainment Weekly, David Browne noted that Eminem's "coldly-calculated-to-offend alter ego considers date rape".